gkapfham/www.gregorykapfhammer-old.com/research.md

 <b>Web Testing:</b> In response to the prevalence and complexity of mobile-ready
 web sites, my research has developed automated techniques for checking the pages in these sites.
-Some examples of papers describing methods for detecting defects in live web pages include {% include_cached _popovers/paper_reference.html cite="Walsh2017" %} and {% include_cached _popovers/paper_reference.html cite="Walsh2017a" trailing="." %} The automated approach introduced in {% include_cached _popovers/paper_reference.html cite="Althomali2019" %} can visually confirm and classify the responsive layout failures in a web page.
-Finally, the technique described in {% include_cached _popovers/paper_reference.html cite="Walsh2020" %} can automatically identify
-potential regressions from the correct layout of mobile-ready web pages.
+Some examples of papers describing methods for automatically detecting defects in live web pages include {% include_cached _popovers/paper_reference.html cite="Walsh2017" %} and {% include_cached _popovers/paper_reference.html cite="Walsh2017a" trailing="." %} The automated approach introduced in {% include_cached _popovers/paper_reference.html cite="Althomali2019" %} can visually confirm and classify the responsive layout failures in a web page.
+Finally, the technique described in {% include_cached _popovers/paper_reference.html cite="Walsh2020" %} can automatically identify potential regressions from the correct layout of a mobile-ready web page.

 </li>